storageos/storageos.github.io/_docs/manage/configuring.md

 ## Overview of Labels

-Located under Configuration {% icon fa-arrow-right %} Labels, here you can manage how you label your storage using color and text descriptions identifying and classifying your system, storage, nodes, and features in a way that makes sense to you.
+Located under Configuration > Labels, here you can manage how you label your storage using color and text descriptions identifying and classifying your system, storage, nodes, and features in a way that makes sense to you.

 Labels also let you implement naming standards for all volumes created in an environment.
 Essentially, this feature allows you to apply naming constructs for all your managed objects based on the default label types but also using your own user-defined labels.
 These constructs allow you to build volume names from multiple labels.